ArticySoftware/Articy3ImporterForUnreal/README.md

 * [Using the plugin](https://github.com/ArticySoftware/ArticyImporterForUnreal#using-the-plugin)

-# Goals

-We release this plugin as a github open source project which will provide a substantial headstart into incorporating articy:draft data into Unreal projects while still allowing enough flexibility to adjust the plugin to personal needs.
-We also would love to hear your suggestions or even better directly [contribute](https://github.com/ArticySoftware/ArticyImporterForUnreal/blob/master/CONTRIBUTING.md) to the development of the plugin.

 # Features

-This plugin provides a working foundation for integrating articy:draft content into Unreal Engine projects.
+This importer provides a working foundation for integrating articy:draft content into Unreal Engine projects.
 You can expect the following features including but not limited to:

  * Everything accessible via **C++** and **Blueprint**
  * **Flow player** for automatic configurable flow traversal as an actor component